TuckerLucas/Pacman-game/README.md

-# Pacman-Java
+# Pacman - A standalone app with UI
-Pacman game coded in Java
+A Pacman game standalone application with User Interface coded in Java.